Dragon-Age-Annual/dragonageannual.art/src/pages/before-you-apply.md

 - Please provide a sampling of your work (minimum 3) that shows the various skills and styles you are capable of and presents your writing at its best.

-- We do not have a preference for style.
+- WWe do not have a preference for style.
 However, keep in mind that writing flash fic with tight word counts is a different skill set than writing long fic.
-The more samples you have of 700 word or less writing, the better!
+For calendar writers, he more samples you have of 700 word or less writing, the better!
+Zine writer samples should be between 1000 - 2000 words.
+  If you have mostly written fic longer than these caps, you are welcome to submit excerpts from longer pieces.

 - We judge on grammar, technique, and characterization.
 We cannot guarantee all three mods will be able to judge characterization for non-Dragon Age